MichaelFlops/ctm/src/main.coffee.md

 >     converter = new Markdown.Converter()

-Declare a function called markdown with argument (s) that returns a call to methor convert.makeHtml(s)
+Declare a function called markdown with argument (s) that returns a call to method convert.makeHtml(s)

 >     markdown = (s) -> converter.makeHtml(s)
 >

 Create some sample "CTM" code to start this off with using a heredoc (uses """) and interpolates if needed.

+*code* is a huge formatted string that displays as an example once the page renders.

 >     code = """
 >     ## Bouncing ball